Fred89210/Keep-EDHM_UI-v2/README.md

 If you used EDHM_UI v3, you may encounter the following error message in EDHM_UI v2:

+NOTE:

+From December 2025, the update script includes a mechanism to automatically move the EDHM_UI v3 history files, so this error should no longer occur.
+These files will be placed in the `save_v3_history` subfolder of the `History` folder.

 ```String was not recognized as a valid DateTime. at System.DateTime.ParseExact(String s, String format, IFormatProvider provider) at EDHM_UI_mk2.MainForm.History_LoadElements(Int32 ItemsToLoad) in G:\@Proyectos\EDHM_UI\source\EDHM_UI_mk2\MainForm.cs:line 3151```

 This is caused by the presence of EDHM_UI v3 history files.
 These files do not use the same format as EDHM_UI v2, which prevents v2 from reading them.